Kaiser-Yang/blink-cmp-git/README.md

 ## Performance

-Once `async` is enabled, the completion will has no effect to your other operations.
+`blink-cmp-git` is async.
+This means that completion won't block other operations.
 How long it will take to show results depends on the network speed and the response time of the git center.
-But, don't worries, once you enable `use_items_cache`, the items will be cached when you first trigger the completion by inputting `@`, `#`, or `:` (You can DIY the triggers).
-Furthermore, once you enable `use_items_pre_cache`, when the source is created, it will pre-cache all the items.
-For the documentation of `mention` feature, it will be cached when you hover on one item.
+But, don't worry, the items will be cached when you first trigger the completion by inputting `@`, `#`, or `:` (You can DIY the triggers).
+Furthermore, when the source is created, it will pre-cache all the items.
+For the documentation of the `mention` feature, it will be cached when you hover on one item.

 ## Version Introduction